semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem edit dashboard my-activity

-`sem edit` cannot be used for editing projects.
+`sem edit` cannot be used for editing projects or jobs.

 ### sem apply